ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 ```

 Additionally, the data set may have its own indicator for missing values, e.g
 "" or 0.
-We can convert those to missing using the `replace` method:
+We can convert those to missing using the `.replace` method:

 ```{code-cell}
 ht.replace(-1, np.nan)